 The third in a continuing series on the Krekel family of O’Fallon: “In the fall of the year 1832 we sailed from Bremen.
-It took about three months, we landed at New York, went up the Hudson River to Albany, and from Albany to Erie by canal.
+It took about three months, we landed at New York, on the ship Isabella, on November 1st, 1832.
+We went up the Hudson River to Albany, and from Albany to Erie by canal.
 Intending to go to Cleveland Ohio from there and to Missouri…The voyage across the Ocean took 9 weeks, the overland trip from Erie to Pittsburgh took about 3 weeks …During the high water of June 1844 I was working for Steven Hancock who lived in Hancock’s Bottom in a double log house later owned by the Kunsels [Kuenzel] next to Anton Reuther’s farm.
 (Nicholas Krekel to his daughter Bertha Krekel)…

 Germans began arriving in Missouri in 1830 due to a small book written and published by Gottfried Duden called A Report on a Journey to the Western States of North America.
 Nicholas’ father personally knew Duden and first settled adjoining a parcel of his land when the family arrived in Missouri.
 The father settled his motherless family at the far southwestern corner of St. Charles County near Dutzow.
 There the children grew up near the village and were members of the Catholic church known as St. Peter and Paul, now St. Vincent de Paul.
 It sits atop the hillside not far from his childhood home.

 Nicholas Krekel to his daughter Bertha Krekel: Wilhelmina Moritz and I were married

 August 15, 1857 at St. Louis coming to O’Fallon Missouri shortly after, where I had built a home, having come there on August 6, 1856”.